Grazulex/laravel-multipersona/SECURITY.md

 ## Security Best Practices

-When using Laravel TurboMaker in your applications, we recommend:
+When using Laravel MultiPersona in your applications, we recommend:

-1. **Keep Updated** - Always use the latest version of Laravel TurboMaker
+1. **Keep Updated** - Always use the latest version of Laravel MultiPersona
-2. **Validate Input** - Ensure proper validation of all data passed to DTOs
+2. **Validate Permissions** - Ensure proper validation of persona access rights
 3. **Review Dependencies** - Regularly update your Composer dependencies
 4. **Follow Laravel Security** - Follow Laravel's security best practices